cocotb/cocotb/documentation/source/testbench_tools.rst

 =======

 Cocotb uses the builtin :mod:`logging` library, with some configuration described in :ref:`logging-reference-section` to provide some sensible defaults.
-Each DUT, monitor, driver, and scoreboard (as well as any other function using the coroutine decorator) holds a :class:`logging.Logger`, and each can be set to its own logging level.
+Each :term:`DUT`, monitor, driver, and scoreboard (as well as any other function using the coroutine decorator) holds a :class:`logging.Logger`, and each can be set to its own logging level.
-Within a DUT, each hierarchical object can also have individual logging levels set.
+Within a :term:`DUT`, each hierarchical object can also have individual logging levels set.

-When logging HDL objects, beware that ``_log`` is the preferred way to use logging.
-This helps minimize the change of name collisions with an HDL log component with the Python logging functionality.
+When logging :term:`HDL` objects, beware that ``_log`` is the preferred way to use logging.
+This helps minimize the change of name collisions with an :term:`HDL` log component with the Python logging functionality.

 Log printing levels can also be set on a per-object basis.